The below information refers to the Formula 1® Rolex Australian Grand Prix 2020.

-- 13CABS on (03) 9277 3877 (Wheelchair Accessible Taxi bookings)
+- 13CABS on (03) 9277 3877 (wheelchair-accessible taxi bookings)

 - Yellow Cabs on 13 1924

-Access to the infield of the circuit for patrons with a disability or limited mobility is via the FREE wheelchair accessible vehicles or through the two tunnels under the track shown on the map in above brochure.
-Seek assistance from security personnel on site to ensure safe passage through either tunnel.
+Access to the infield of the circuit for patrons with limited mobility is via the free accessible shuttle or through the two tunnels under the track shown on the map in the 2019 Disability Brochure.

-Travellers Aid is centrally located at Flinders Street Station (within the ticketed barrier area, between platforms 9 and 10) and at Southern Cross Station (under the Bourke Street Bridge, opposite Luggage Hall).
-For details on Travellers Aid Access Service phone:
+Travellers Aid is centrally located at Flinders Street Station (within the ticketed barrier area, between Platforms 9 and 10) and at Southern Cross Station (under the Bourke Street Bridge, opposite Luggage Hall).
+For more details on Travellers Aid, please call:

-Flinders Street Station: (03) 9610 2030
+- Flinders Street Station on (03) 9610 2030

-Southern Cross Station: (03) 9670 2072
+- Southern Cross Station on (03) 9670 2072